ssl/ezXSS/README.md

 ## Todo
 Some things I am planning to add/change in a future version.
 This list is sorted on how important/fast it is going to be added.

-* Planning to recode the whole JS file to a small lightweight version.
 * Remove all not-used CSS because CSS is currently bigger than everything else combined
 * Add feature to share a report with a other ezXSS user with domain+secretkey
 * Option to block/achive a domain because you get too many reports or not interested in the domain